helixbass/ad-hok/README.md

 ): Function
 ```

-Accepts a test function and two functions.
+A "magic" helper that accepts a test function and two functions.
 The test function is passed the incoming props.
 If it returns true, the left function is called with the incoming props; otherwise, the right function is called.
 If the right is not supplied, it will by default pass through the incoming props.

 Doesn't wrap any hooks, just a convenience helper comparable to Recompose's [`branch()`](https://github.com/acdlite/recompose/blob/master/docs/API.md#branch)

+Since it's magic, you must wrap with [`flowMax()`](#flowmax) instead of `flow()`

 Typically used along with the "magic" helpers [`renderNothing()`](#rendernothing)/[`returns()`](#returns)